The balanced organization

+In the agile movement, many consider a collaboration culture as a worthwhile goal for any organization and even further assume the members of those organizations share this goal.
 This assumption is false.
 For an organization lacking the heritage of a collaboration culture, turning towards agile will bring only limited results and will not produce insights about what is going on behind the scenes.

 In highly competitive and innovative markets there are real advantages in being agile.
 Agile will help here to get feedback fast, to learn, to decide, to produce results early, to connect with customers and increase employee satisfaction.
-In an environment where more is unknown than known, where the explorer mindset is key, the driving forces of agile help to survive and even succeed.
+In an environment where more is unknown than known, where the explorer mindset is vital, the driving forces of agile help to survive and even succeed.

-When a culture transformation towards collaboration is too time consumptive (of course) and ever pushing with the help of an agile coach without sustainable outcome isn´t satisfying (of course), what is a pragmatic way to get some positive results?
+When a culture transformation towards collaboration is to time consumptive (of course) and ever pushing with the help of an agile coach without sustainable outcome isn´t satisfying (of course), what is a pragmatic way to get some positive results?

-William Schneider´s Core Culture Model will allow us to identify the organizations current culture and classify it into one of four categories.
+William Schneider´s Core Culture Model will allow us to identify the organizations’ current culture and classify it into one of four categories.
 This can be used as a starting point - understand where the organization is and balance towards a new direction.
 Any change has to grow from the inside of the organization and has to rely on the strengths of the current culture.
 Imitating or copying the culture of another organization will not be sustainable.
-Also keep in mind, that organizational change takes time and will never end, it is a continuous game.
+Also keep in mind, that organizational change takes time and will never end; it is a continuous game.

 Schneider differentiates the following four core cultures:

 - Cultivation Culture